 Dave Woodhall talks to the very much living legend Wilko Johnson.

 You never know where to start writing about Wilko Johnson.
 Dr Feelgood guitarist, solo star, influence on a couple of generations, Games of Thrones actor and the subject of several award-winning docuentaries.
-Then there’s the small matter of a battle with cancer that saw him given months to live before a ground-breaking nine-hour operation that saw Wilko recover with the aid of support from what seemed the entire country.
+Then there’s the small matter of a battle with cancer that saw him given months to live before a ground-breaking nine-hour operation and a recovery aided by support from what seemed the entire country.
 So not knowing where to start, I asked for a bit of help.

 It’s difficult to write anything new about you.
 You must get tired of having to talk about illness.